Dawnie Walton: Short story startup

 After publishing her first novel, Walton co-founded a new startup with Longreads founder Mark Armstrong and author Deesha Philyaw.
 The startup, called Ursa, aims to celebrate and promote short fiction by underrepresented authors through a website, a podcast, and publishing—including publishing audio stories.
 Walton and Philyaw host the podcast together.

 Awards and honors

-In 2021, Barack Obama and Booklist included The Final Revival of Opal & Nev on their list of the year's best books.
+In 2021, Barack Obama and Booklist included The Final Revival of Opal & Nev on their lists of the year's best books.